 Also known as a reverse braid (or sometimes incorrectly attributed to UFC fighters and referred to as "boxer braids"), Dutch braiding involves crossing the hair underneath sections versus over (as with French braiding).

 We called in celebrity hairstylist Irinel de Leon and Mahisha Dellinger, CEO of CURLS to show precisely how to master the Dutch braid—step by step.
 And we spared no detail.
 "This hairstyle is really great for any hair type, " de Leon says.
 "Those with straight or wavy hair can wear it overnight for pretty wearable braids come morning."

 For those with curly hair, Dutch braids are a great protective style to couple with a treatment or hair oil as well.
-Plus, though this style works beautifully on dry hair, it can be done on wet hair before sleeping for luscious waves come morning.
+Plus, though this style works beautifully on dry hair, it can be done on wet hair before sleeping for luscious waves upon waking up.

 Meet the Expert

 - Hair gel or pomade

 - Rat tail Comb

 - Detangling brush

 Dellinger recommends the CURLS Blueberry Bliss Control Jelly ($20) for definition and shine.
 Similarly, de Leon recommends prepping the hair before braiding with a gel or pomade to ensure a clean surface to feed the hair in and also to help the Dutch braid maintain its hold.
 Ouidad's Clear Control Pomade ($26) tames all the hair down for a clean finish without feeling heavy.